Analysis: Who has the toughest Pac-12 football schedule in 2021?

 Division road: USC, Colorado and Arizona State

-Comment: The Wildcats are one of three Pac-12 teams without a Power Five opponent on the non-conference schedule, but they only have one cupcake (NAU).
+Comment: The Wildcats are one of three Pac-12 teams without a Power Five opponent on the nonconference schedule, but they have only one cupcake (NAU).
 The North misses are suboptimal, and the overall Pac-12 rotation — Colorado and WSU on the road and no Oregon State — leaves Arizona without any favorable assignments.

-Non-conference: vs. Nevada (Sept.
+Nonconference: vs. Nevada (Sept.
 4), at TCU (Sept.
 11), vs. Sacramento State (Sept.
 18)

 South opponents: USC (home), Colorado (home), Arizona (road), UCLA (road)